CypElf/Blog/src/resources/articles/Write Up/CTF interIUT/Forensic/Memoires du matelot/memoires_du_matelot.md

 ---
 slug: /articles/memoires-du-matelot
-title: Mémoires du matelot 1
+title: Memoires du matelot 1
 date: 22/06/2021
 keywords:
     - Forensic
 thumbnail: thumbnail.png
-description: For this challenge, we had a big memory dump to work with, and were asked to retrieve the IP and port of someone that was connected to the machine using a VPN.
+description: A memory dump has been done while someone was connected to a VPN.
+Our goal is to retrieve the IP and port of this connection.
 author: Elf
 ---

-# Mémoires du matelot 1
+# Memoires du matelot 1

 For this challenge, we have a big `memdump.mem` file, of almost 5 Go.
 We know someone was connected to it with a VPN when the dump was made, and we now have to retrieve the IP and port of this connection.